-The relevant earning base (company profit) is multiplied by the earnings multiple to arrive at the business valuation.
+To arrive at the business valuation, the relevant earning base (company profit) is multiplied by the earnings multiple.
 The earnings multiple reflects the risk attached to future earnings.
-The lower the deemed risk, the higher the earnings multiple.
-The higher the considered risk, the lower the earnings multiple.
+The lower the deemed risk, the higher the earnings multiple and vice-versa.
+This is also a market-based approach to valuation which is similar to the previous one to ascertain the market value of the company.
+Here, instead of revenue multiples, the various earning multiples are taken into consideration.

-Don’t just base your assessment of the business’s value on number crunching.
+The market value of a business doesn’t confine itself to the formulas and the above methods.
+Therefore, don’t just base your assessment of the business’s value on number crunching.
 Value it based on your strategic position in the market and any expected synergies with the acquirer.
+Whenever you ascertain the market value of a business, both the art and science of valuation must be taken into consideration to arrive at the proper value.